weee0817/computex_2025/README.md

 ### 1.2 Evolution of Data Centers and AI Factories
 - **Data Center Transformation**: Traditional server farms are evolving into integrated AI data centers, where “units of computing” shift from individual servers to system-level nodes optimized for AI workloads.
 - **Mellanox Integration**: Since acquiring Mellanox in 2019, NVIDIA has integrated [high-speed networking](#high-speed-networking) to support AI traffic, underscoring the importance of end-to-end system performance.
-- **AI Factories**: Huang coined “AI Factories” to describe clusters of AI-optimized data centers that generate AI models (tokens) at scale, streamlining deployment and consumption.
+- **AI Factories**: describe clusters of AI-optimized data centers that generate tokens at scale, streamlining deployment and consumption.

 ---